NBA Rumors: Lakers Have Klay Thompson As Their Primary Free Agent Target For 2019, Says ‘ESPN’s’ Shelburne

 The Los Angeles Lakers will have their pick of top-tier free agents to choose from by the time the summer of 2019 rolls around.
 Kawhi Leonard has long made it clear that he wants to play for his hometown Lakers or Clippers, and there’s a chance that remains unchanged even after his move to the Toronto Raptors.
 Jimmy Butler recently said that he’s open to the idea of joining the Lakers as a 2019 free agent, while Kevin Durant, despite his championship success with the Golden State Warriors, could also consider a move to Los Angeles.
 The Lakers, however, appear to be most interested in Durant’s teammate, Klay Thompson, as they plan in advance for the 2019 offseason.

-In a recent appearance on ESPNLAMornings with Keyshawn, LZ, and Travis, ESPN’s Ramona Shelburne cited league sources as she explained why the Lakers apparently have Thompson on top of their priority list for 2019.
+In a recent appearance on ESPN LAMornings with Keyshawn, LZ, and Travis, ESPN’s Ramona Shelburne cited league sources as she explained why the Lakers apparently have Thompson on top of their priority list for 2019.
 She said that the Lakers will still try to target anyone who “wants to come” to Los Angeles, but for the meantime, Thompson has the skills that could make for the best fit with the Lakers.

 “My feeling about it, my sense from just talking to people in and around this [is that] one, it’s a little early, but I think they like [former Lakers player Mychal Thompson’s] boy,” said Shelburne, as quoted by Silver Screen and Roll.